 But do not randomly drop weights on the floor.
 Ever.

-Also for dropping heavy weights from doing deadlifts, get those thick weight beds as well.
+Also, for dropping heavy weights from doing deadlifts, get those thick crash pads as well.

 So, if you use a home gym, then you should always be extra careful about placing the weights.

-But for us, we need it, and we need to be able to reach the gym and start workout quickly.
+But for us, we need it, and we need to be able to reach the gym and start working out quickly.

 Can You Put a Home Gym on the Second Floor?
 Top considerations!

-Definitely, it will be tough to store a lot of weights on the second floor unless the building permits it.
+Definitely, it will be tough to store a lot of weight on the second floor unless the building permits it.

 Consider if you are going to be a pro or already a pro, then you would have a lot of weight and heavy weight lifting equipment as well.